-Only you can decide what is right for you to eat, but if you’re strictly vegetarian you will want to look for a parmesan cheese that doesn’t contain rennet.
+Only you can decide what is right for you to eat, but most parmesan contains animal rennet, so if you’re strictly vegetarian you will want to look for a parmesan cheese that doesn’t contain rennet.

 - Add fresh sautéed veggies such as asparagus, zucchini, or grape tomatoes

 - You can leave out the sun dried tomatoes, roasted red peppers, or pesto without losing too much